c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 ```

-this function is the function that encrypt the files it takes file as an input and reads all the file  bytes `bytesToBeEncrypted` , than it creates a password of length 20 using the `CreatePassword` method _ we will cover it in other section _  , this password is converted to bytes array using UTF-8 encoding . the `bytesToBeEncrypted`  is using AES encryption algorithm and the bytes password using `AES_Encrypt`  method _ we will cover it in other secion _  . the last part is about moving files using `move` and appending new extension using  `RandomStringForExtension` with 4 character string  .
+this function is the function that encrypts the files it takes the file as an input and reads all the file  bytes `bytesToBeEncrypted` thenan it creates a password of length 20 using the `CreatePassword` method _ we will cover it in another section _  , this password is converted to bytes array using UTF-8 encoding. the `bytesToBeEncrypted`  is using AES encryption algorithm and the bytes password uses AES_Encrypt method _ we will cover it in other section _ . the last part is about moving files using `move` and appending new extensions using RandomStringForExtension` with 4 character string  .

 #### RSA encryption